The Transformers: The Movie: Plot

-In 2005, the evil Decepticons have conquered the Autobots' home planet of Cybertron.
+In 2005, the evil Decepticons have conquered the Transformers' home planet of Cybertron.
 The heroic Autobots, operating from Cybertron's two moons, prepare a counteroffensive.
-The Autobot leader, Optimus Prime, sends a shuttle to Autobot City on Earth for supplies.
-The Decepticons discover their plan, kill several Autobots, and hijack the ship.
+To fuel it, the Autobot leader, Optimus Prime, sends a shuttle to Autobot City on Earth for supplies.
+The Decepticons, led by Megatron, discover their plan and hijack the ship, killing four Autobots - Ratchet, Brawn, Prowl, and Ironhide - in the process.

-In Autobot City, Hot Rod is fishing with Daniel Witwicky (son of Spike Witwicky).
-Daniel spots a hole in the hijacked shuttle, Hot Rod sees the Decepticons and attacks, and the Decepticons leap into battle.
-Optimus arrives with reinforcements and engages the Decepticon leader, Megatron, in combat.
-Both are mortally wounded, forcing the Decepticons to retreat to space in Astrotrain.
-Optimus passes the Matrix of Leadership to Ultra Magnus, telling him that its power will light the Autobots' darkest hour, and dies.
+Near Autobot City, Hot Rod is fishing with Daniel Witwicky (son of Spike).
+Daniel spots a hole in the hijacked shuttle; Hot Rod sees the Decepticons and attacks, and the Decepticons leap into battle.
+Optimus arrives with reinforcements and engages Megatron in combat.
+Prime is able to defeat Megatron, though he is mortally wounded in the process.
+The beaten Decepticons retreat to space in Astrotrain.
+In his last act.
+Optimus bequeaths the Matrix of Leadership to Ultra Magnus, telling him that its power will light the Autobots' darkest hour.
+Hot Rod catches the Matrix as Prime drops it, passing it to Magnus, and Optimus dies, surrounded by the other Autobots.

-To conserve fuel, the Decepticons jettison their wounded, including Megatron, abandoned by his treacherous second-in-command, Starscream.
-Drifting in space, the wounded Decepticons are found by Unicron, a sentient planet who consumes other worlds.
+To conserve fuel, the Decepticons jettison their wounded, including Megatron, who is abandoned by his treacherous second-in-command, Starscream.
+Drifting in space, the wounded Decepticons are found by Unicron, a sentient planet-sized Transformer who consumes other worlds.
 Unicron offers Megatron a new body in exchange for destroying the Matrix, which has the power to destroy Unicron.
-Megatron reluctantly agrees and is remade into Galvatron, while the other jettisoned Decepticons are converted into his new troops.
+Megatron reluctantly agrees and is remade into Galvatron, while the other jettisoned Decepticons are converted into Scourge, Cyclonus and his new armada, the Sweeps.
 On Cybertron, Galvatron disrupts Starscream's coronation as Decepticon leader and kills him.
-Unicron consumes the moons of Cybertron, including the secret bases with Autobots and Spike, although they escape.
+Unicron consumes the moons of Cybertron, including a secret base where some other Autobots and Spike are stationed.

 Retaking command of the Decepticons, Galvatron leads his forces to seek out Ultra Magnus at the ruined Autobot City.
 The surviving Autobots escape in separate shuttles, which are shot down by the Decepticons and crash on different planets.
 Hot Rod and Kup are taken prisoner by the Quintessons, tyrants who hold kangaroo courts and execute prisoners by feeding them to the Sharkticons.
 Hot Rod and Kup learn of Unicron from Kranix, a lone survivor of Lithone, a planet devoured by Unicron.
 After Kranix is executed, Hot Rod and Kup escape, aided by the Dinobots and the small Autobot Wheelie, who helps them find an escape ship.